LunaLynx12/GISC/wiki/Attack Scripts/Andrei Chiper/research.md

 Clear-EventLog -LogName Application
 ```

 Note: If there in the topology of the network a pfsense is attached that specific system will raise an alarm of this incident.
-The system will also announce about any [Scheduled tasks for persistence](#Scheduled) that take place.
+The system will also announce about any scheduled tasks for persistence that take place.